Noah's Ark Zoo Farm

 Noah's Ark Zoo Farm is a 100 acre zoo developed on a working farm in Wraxall, North Somerset, 6 mi west of Bristol, England.
-In 2009 the zoo was expelled from the British and Irish Association of Zoos and Aquariums, the main industry regulatory body, "for bringing the association into disrepute", but in 2018 it regained membership in the body.
-The zoo has the largest elephant enclosure in northern Europe.
+It is home to the largest elephant facility in northern Europe.

 History

-Anthony Bush
+Development

 Noah’s Ark Zoo Farm was conceived by Anthony Bush (b.
 1938), the son of a Wiltshire farm manager.
-Bush attended Monkton Combe School, served a stint as an officer in National Service with the Somerset Light Infantry, and attended Worcester College, Oxford, for a year before deciding to return to farming.
 In 1960 he became a tenant of Richard Gibbs, Lord Wraxall, at Moat House Farm, near Bristol, which Bush operated as a dairy farm.
 In 1962 he married Christina James, an art teacher, and they had four children.
 In 1968 Bush was elected onto the Somerset County Executive Committee of the National Farmers Union, and in 1980, he began a Farming and Wildlife Advisory Group to encourage farmers to conserve wildlife.

-At Monkton Combe, Bush attended Christian Union meetings and "asked God who I knew was out there, to forgive me and to come into my life, to be involved with everyday stuff, change me and use me".
-Bush and wife became active at St. Philip and St. Jacob Church, helping to revive the church with a youth program.
-In 1967 Bush became a member of the Anglican Church Assembly, and in 1974 he and his wife established the Bristol Family Life Association, which lobbied on behalf of marriage education and against the use of obscenities on television.
-Later, the Bushes established Marriage Repair, a counselling service.
-In 1982, Bush became director of Mission England, which organised a Billy Graham evangelistic campaign in 1985 at Ashton Gate Stadium.
-In 1987, Bush helped found the African relief agency, Send a Cow.

-Development

 In 1995 the Bushes purchased Moat House Farm from Wraxall, sold the Friesian herd, and converted the farm's 310 acre to arable land and sheep raising.
 Bush began to consider creating a Noah's Ark theme park in 1997; and in 1998, he constructed a barn, a café, a toilet block, and a children's play area.
 The park opened for a trial run in August 1998 and permanently in 1999.
 At first it exhibited farm and small domestic animals as well as some exotic species such as alpacas and llamas.
 The collection later expanded to include tigers, African lions, white rhinos, siamang gibbons, and ring-tailed lemurs.
 In April 2009, a zoo webcam showed the live birth of a male Brazilian tapir.